lfmunoz/documents/_includes/theorems/ConvexPolygon.md

+A __convex polygon__ is a polygon where, for any two points in or on the polygon, the line between those points is contained within the polygon.

 **Theorem:** For any convex polygon with n vertices, the sum of the angles in that polygon is (n – 2) · 180°

  By induction.